donojazz/Crime/README.md

-# This is a website to collect crime details files
+# This is a website to collect crime detail files
 Analysis of Crime in St Louis